mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/our-terminology.md

 ## Names of things

+What we call our icons, features, apps, and services is inconsistent purely in terms of casing.
+We have kicked off a process to standardize the casing of most of the icons, features, apps, and services to write them in lowercase so proprietary ones stand out.
+This is currently in progress.

 ## Product and plan terminology

-"Mattermost sells subscription plans for both cloud and self-hosted deployment.
+The way we refer to our product and services is: "Mattermost sells subscription plans for both cloud and self-hosted deployment.
 Self-hosted deployments will need to upload a license file to activate the subscription."

 All of our products are subscription plans.
 However, our self-hosted deployments also require a license file which is downloaded during the purchase process.
+This is the only difference between the two.

+Currently our UI refers to "Subscriptions" for Cloud and "Licenses" for self-hosted.
+This will be adjusted to bring the messaging into alignment.